paypal/genio/README.md

 ## Usage

-Once you have genio installed on your local machine, run
+With genio installed on your local machine, run

 ```sh
 genio <java|php|dotnet> --schema=path/to/specification [--output-path=output/directory]
 ```

 With the --schema argument option, Genio will attempt to guess the specification type based on the file extension of the argument.
-If you follow a non-standard naming convention, please use the --wsdl / --wadl / --json-schema argument options instead.
+If you follow non-standard naming convention for your files, please use the --wsdl / --wadl / --json-schema arguments instead.

+Once you have generated source files with genio, you can use them in your project in conjunction with PayPal's core SDK libraries.
+You can find more language specific instructions [here](https://github.com/paypal/genio/wiki/Using-genio).

 ## Supported languages